Dear friends,

 Math: In September, all Ontario school boards implemented the new destreamed Grade 9 Mathematics curriculum.
 Senior staff and provincial organizations continue to inquire about the Ministry of Education’s plans for Grade 10 Mathematics for the 2022-23 school year.
 We will continue to update you as we receive more information.

 TDSB e-Learning: Semester 2 course registration for TDSB e-Learning will begin on December 6 at 10:00 AM and continue until Friday, February 11, 2022 (though classes are known to fill up very quickly).
-For more information and to see semester 2 course offerings, click here
+For more information and to see semester 2 course offerings, click here.

-Community involvement hours have been reduced from 40 to 20 hours for graduates this year.
-Students are encouraged to participate in virtual community involvement opportunities (Ontario Volunteer Centre Network or Volunteer Toronto)
+For Graduates and families: - The Ontario Secondary School Literacy Test (OSSLT) requirement (the 'grade 10 Literacy test') has been waived for 2021-2022 Graduates this year. - Community involvement hours have been reduced from 40 to 20 hours for graduates this year.
+Students are encouraged to participate in virtual community involvement opportunities (Ontario Volunteer Centre Network or Volunteer Toronto) - A Post-Secondary Information Session was held on October 6.
+It can be (re)viewed on the Parent and Community Engagement Office (PCEO) YouTube Channel: here.

 Now open: Director's Gender and Sexuality Alliance (GSA) Awards Applications